dmparrishphd/Ari-CORW/README.md

 Goals
 -----

- 1. Simplicity: small code size, including code to compile Ari.
- 2. Composability: multiple copies of Ari should be able to work together.
+ - Composability: multiple copies of Ari should be able to work together.
- 3. Comprehensibility: Source code should speak for itself; comments should be unnecessary.
+ - Comprehensibility: Source code should speak for itself; comments should be unnecessary.
+ - Programability: The user should be able to program the computer on the computer without "dev kits," cross compilers, etc.
+ - Simplicity: small code size, including code to compile Ari.

 Design Choices
 --------------

-- Program the computer on the computer.
 - Only "printing text" is written to the standard error stream.
 - Describable in Standard C with no other dependencies, with a few minor exceptions.
 - Single-stepping is facilitated.